Read this travel blog and find out what to see in Budapest!

 Budapest Metro

 It is moreover a very offbeat thing to do.
-So if you are thinking about what to do in Budapest and ‘offbeat’ is what you have in mind, this travel blog suggests you a metro crawl.
+So if you are thinking about what to do in Budapest and ‘offbeat’ is what you have in mind, this travel blog suggests a metro crawl.

-Two of my favorite stations that I definitely recommend you to visit are the M4 metro line Szent Gellert Ter and Fovam Ter.
+Two of my favorite stations that I recommend you to visit are the M4 metro line Szent Gellert Ter and Fovam Ter.
 Read my UNESCO Budapest Metro guide for more details.

 Gellert Hill And Liberty Statue

-The 45-foot tall statue of a woman holding a palm leaf overhead, at Gellert Hill, may just be representing peace, but for tourists and the many photographers, the place has its own distinguished charm.
+The 45-foot tall statue of a woman holding a palm leaf overhead, at Gellert Hill, may just be representing peace, but for tourists and the many photographers, the place has its distinguished charm.
 From the citadel, and the many viewpoints, around the Liberty Statue, one can get stunning views over the Danube and the city below.

-While the Gellert Hill and the liberty statue can be visited throughout the day, and only takes a short 15-minute (but very steep) hike, from the nearest Szent Gellert Ter metro station, the best time to visit is after sunset, when the entire city glows with a sparkling yellow.
+While the Gellert Hill and the Liberty Statue can be visited throughout the day, and only takes a short 15-minute (but very steep) hike, from the nearest Szent Gellert Ter metro station, the best time to visit is after sunset, when the entire city glows with a sparkling yellow.
 Carry a few beers from the nearest supermarket, find a perfect viewpoint, click some beautiful Budapest pictures if you have a travel blog, and enjoy the most beautiful sights of the entire city.

 The hike is moreover well paved, well lit, and suitable for all ages and athletic abilities.